Toluwalemi/hugo-blog-website/content/blog/the-5-best-django-books-for-beginners.md

 ![Book Cover Image](https://m.media-amazon.com/images/I/51vnww0I2TL._AC_UY218_.jpg "Django for Pros")

-Ever wondered what a professional and production-ready web application entails?

-* Build a _Bookstore_ website from scratch
-* Use Docker and PostgreSQL locally to mimic production settings
-* Implement advanced user registration with email
-* Write comprehensive tests
-* Adopt advanced security and performance improvements
-* Add search and file/image uploads

-qualifies as a professional web application?

-it looks li well, this book gives a sneak-peek into the professional world of web development.
-It covers new tools and practices that companies employ in building their solutions

-the lovechild of _Twilight_ and _The Hitchhiker’s Guide to the Galaxy_ would look like?
+Ever wondered what a professional and production-ready web application would entail?
+William Vincent, again, comes to the rescue by breaking down some technical jargon—like containerisation, advanced security, and performance—in easy-to-understand rhetorics.
+Like his other books mentioned here, you get hands-on experience in building a _Bookstore_ website from scratch (professionally) using tools like Docker and PostgreSQL.
+His clear explanations into the world of containerisation instantly illuminated my mind like how you shine a touch on an ignorant mind.

 ***